schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 $$G1\_{GTR\_2aniso} = \frac{1}{(\v \cdot \n) + \sqrt{(\alpha\_x  \v \cdot \x)^2 + (\alpha\_y  \v \cdot \y)^2 + (\v \cdot \n)^2}}$$

-For the specular BRDF they use the Schlick Fresnel approximation.
-More on that later though...
+In the code you can see I call the DisneyFresnel function to calculate the Fresnel term.
+I'll talk more about that later.

 ~~~~
 //===================================================================================================================